-The information furnished herein reflects all adjustments which are, in the opinion of management, necessary for a fair presentation of the consolidated balance sheets as of January 31, 2000 and October 31, 1999 and the consolidated statements of income and cash flows for the three-month periods ended January 31, 2000 and 1999.
+The information furnished herein reflects all adjustments which are, in the opinion of management, necessary for a fair presentation of the consolidated balance sheets as of April 30, 2000 and October 31, 1999, the consolidated statements of income for the three-month and six-month periods ended April 30, 2000 and 1999, and the consolidated statements of cash flows for the six-month periods ended April 30, 2000 and 1999.
 The preparation of financial statements in conformity with generally accepted accounting principles requires management to make certain estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Actual amounts could differ from those estimates.